venkat-devops/puppet-bacula/README.md

 #### `$type_fd`

-Specify if file descriptor components should be installed Default value is false
+Specify if file descriptor components should be installed.

+Default value is false

 #### `$type_sd`

-Specify if storage daemon components should be installed Default value is false
+Specify if storage daemon components should be installed.

+Default value is false

 #### `$type_dir`

-Specify if director components should be installed Default value is false
+Specify if director components should be installed.

+Default value is false

 #### `$director_name`

-Specify the director name
+Specify the director name.

 Default value is BackupServerDirector

 #### `$db_password`

-Specify the database password
+Specify the database password.

 Default value is 0nly4install

 #### `$db_password_hash`

-Specify the database password hash
+Specify the database password hash.

 Default value is \*31F96A5E321BF3E06E35668ED982CC2447CF5B3F

 #### `$client_password`

-Specify the client password
+Specify the client password.

 Default value is client-password-for-bacula

 #### `$monitor_password`

-Specify the monitor password
+Specify the monitor password.

 Default value is monitor-password-for-bacula

 #### `$storage_password`

-Specify the storage daemon password
+Specify the storage daemon password.

 Default value is storage-password-for-bacula

 #### `$storage_daemon`

-Specify the storage daemon that should be used
+Specify the storage daemon that should be used.

 Default value is storage-daemon.domain.local

 #### `$mail_hub`

-Specify the mail hub that should be used
+Specify the mail hub that should be used.

 Default value is mail-hub.domain.local

 #### `$mail_group`

-Specify the mail group that should be used
+Specify the mail group that should be used.

 Default value is bacula-list@domain.local

 #### `$backup_clients`

-Specify the clients that should be backuped
+Specify the clients that should be backuped.

 Default value is no client

 ## Limitations